Patrice Jeener

-He studied at the Lycée Janson de Sailly and then (1963) at the l'Ecole Nationale Supérieure des Beaux-Arts.
+Jeener was born on 31 July 1944.
+He studied at the Lycée Janson de Sailly and then (1963) at the École nationale supérieure des beaux-arts.

-Already influenced by the engravings of Maurits Escher and Flake's treatise on curvilinear perspective, he has exhibited at the Palais de la Decouverte and the Institute Henri Poincaré.
+Already influenced by the engravings of Maurits Escher and Flake's treatise on curvilinear perspective, he has exhibited at the Palais de la Découverte and the Institut Henri Poincaré.

 This included models of mathematical functions made out of plaster that he decided to use as inspiration.

-He lives and works at La Motte Chalancon, a village between Vercors and Baronnies in Provence.
+He lived and worked at La Motte-Chalancon, a village between Vercors and Baronnies in Provence.
+Jeener died on 3 March 2026, at the age of 81.